Maureen220/Conspiracy_Theory_Final/README.md

 A machine learning model about conspiracy theory beliefs.

 ## Our Team Communication Protocols
-Team Conspiracy has established a collaboration plan to include meetings, communication platforms and in case of an emergency.
+The Lizard Team has established a collaboration plan to include meetings, communication platforms and in case of an emergency.

 ### MEETINGS
 **SCHEDULED via ZOOM**